Anton Chico, New Mexico

 Anton Chico, or Anton Chico Abajo or Anton Chico de Abajo, is a census-designated place in Guadalupe County, New Mexico, United States.
-Its population was 188 as of the 2010 census, of which 167 were Hispanic in origin.
+As of the 2020 census, Anton Chico had a population of 161.
 Anton Chico has a post office with ZIP code 87711.
 New Mexico State Road 386 passes through the community.
 Anton Chico is listed in the National Register of Historic Places.

 History

 Prior to 1786, when a peace treaty was concluded with the Comanches, Spanish settlements in New Mexico were confined to the Rio Grande valley and nearby.
 The reduced threat from the Comanches, the most numerous and dangerous of the Indian peoples surrounding the New Mexican settlements, permitted the expansion of the Spanish eastward into the Pecos River valley and onto the Great Plains.
 The motivation for the Pecos Valley settlements was the growing population of New Mexico plus the need to defend the Spanish and Puebloan settlements in the Rio Grande valley from raids by Apache and other Indian peoples.